AndrewAPAC/freshtomato-grafana/README.md

 /opt/freshtomato-grafana/speedTest.sh >/dev/null 2>&1
 ```

-For the dashboards, import the `json` files included
+For the dashboards, import the `router.json` and `devices.json`
-in the dowload.
-Once everything has stabilised, I will add
+files included in the dowload.
+Once everything has stabilised,
-the dashboards to https://www.grafana.com/dashboards.
-If you
+I will add the dashboards to https://www.grafana.com/dashboards.
-can let me know of any changes you need to make to anything,
+If you can let me know of any changes you need to make to anything,
 please let me know so I can update the repository.